 FARMING AND HUNTING

 Food resources vary for these little creatures.
 Ants will eat a wide variety of things, and some ants are very carnivorous.
 A single ant is small and easily defeated by most of the insect in the animal kingdom, but in the great numbers that colonies provide, mass attacks can be deadly.
 They will group up and attack much larger prey very successfully.
 Some species of ants have poisonous stings or bites, making them very formidable.
+But not for your Tulsa pest control company.

 Other ants are more peaceful.
 Take the leaf cutter ant.
 These little insects are the vegans of the ant kingdom.
 They remove pieces of leaf, often much larger than themselves, and bring them back to their nest.
 Then they use these leaves to grow fungi that will feed the colony.
 Still other ants will act like ranchers.
 They herd plant sucking insects like livestock and feed on their sweet leftovers.
 Such agriculture is a group effort in ants and humans alike.